isingh3/Quick-Beautiful-Projects/README.md

 This is a quick project based repository.

-1. Beautiful_Data_Visualization Project: has some beautiful data transformations
+*** 1. Beautiful_Data_Visualization Project:*** Contains ***Jupyter Notebook that were originally written in Microsoft AzureML studio using R Kernel*** for some beautiful data transformations and visualising data for anomaly detection based on buckets.

-2. HackerEarth Competition Project: Does some feature engineering and applies various machine learning algorithms to get best accuracy.
+*** 2. HackerEarth Competition Project:*** Used Python to estimate the probability of getting a click on a content (advertisement).
+It shows some good feature engineering and applying various machine learning algorithms to get best accuracy.